agatakolohe/SillystringzFactory.Solution/README.md

 <div align="center">
 <img src="https://github.com/agatakolohe.png" width="200px" height="auto" >
 </div>
-<h3 align="center">Many-To-Many Relationships Database Application with C# Independent Project for Epicodus, 01-08-2021</h3>
+<h3 align="center">Many-To-Many Relationships Database Web Application  Independent Project for Epicodus, 01-08-2021</h3>
 <h4 align="center"> By Agata Kolodziej</h4>

 ## Description

-Tenth independent project for Epicodus to demonstrate my understanding of C#, CRUD methods, creating an MVC web application using a many-to-many database relationship with MySQL and Entity.
+Tenth independent project for Epicodus to demonstrate my understanding of C#, CRUD methods, creating an MVC web application using a many-to-many database relationship with MySQL, MySQL Workbench and Entity.
 This application will track "Dr. Sillystringz's" (user) machine repairs.
 It will manage their engineers and their licenses to repair certain machines.
 There is a many-to-many relationship between Engineer and Machine.
 An Engineer can be licensed to repair many machines and a machine can have many engineers licensed to repair it.

 ## User Stories